LukeShortCloud/gameos-unlock/README.md

 If removing all modifications fails, use the emergency utilities menu to factory reset the device.

 -  Use a Xbox-style controller to hold down `LT`, `LB`, `RT`, `RB`, and `X` (or the equivalent) for 5 seconds.

+In a worst-case scenario, you may need to [reinstall Playtron GameOS](https://www.playtron.one/game-os#download-playtron-os).

 ## License